 Expired Security Certificates

 SSL certificates all have an expiration date.
-Typically SSL certificates are purchase for one year, but some can last two, three, five or more years.
-Once it expires, you will need to renew it with a certificate authority.
-You can usually do this with your hosting company or whoever you purchased the certificate from.
+Typically SSL certificates are free; however, your host may require that you purchase one.
+If you are paying for an SSL Certificate, you will need to renew it with your hosting company or whoever you purchased the certificate from.

 Change Your Passwords

 This is one of the simplest ways to protect the security of your website.
 Every few months, change the passwords for all of your users.
 The more frequently you change these passwords, the less likely you are to wind up with a vulnerable account that gets exploited.

 There are many ways for hackers to get ahold of passwords, but if you keep changing them and use strong passwords, then even an exploited account will be secured after the next password change.